rajikaimal/dotfiles/README.md

 # vimrc

-:rocket: Minimal and messy .vimrc file for JavaScript, Go, Rust, and Svelte development
+:rocket: Messy and not so minimal .vimrc file for JavaScript, Go, Rust, and Svelte development

 > Update: This ain't minimal anymore